ch3mbot/ModHearth/README.md

 These are set up to act like a value type.

 #### ModReference
-> FIXME: mod dependency detection and storage here, integration into drag and drop system

 A more comprehensive object storing more information about mods, mostly for displaying.
 Is not saved.
 Can easily be converted to a DFHMod.